ldn-softdev/Rpnn/README.md

  - _`class rpnnNeuron`_: facilitates neurons - holds connecting synapses, logistic function and link to the input patterns (for receptors only)
  - _`class rpnnBouncer`_: default class facilitating NN weight assignments (via randomization) - allows plugging weight update methods
  - _`class Rpnn`_: user facing class facilitating Resilient backPropagation Neural Network
- - _`class uniformBouncer`_: an example of pluggable functor class (for a reference) providing a uniform weight distribution (rather than default random)
+ - _`class uniformBouncer`_: an example of pluggable functor class (for a reference) providing a uniform weight distribution
  - _`class blmFinder`_ - a child class of `rpnnBouncer` facilitating a search of a better LM via spawning concurrent (multithreaded) copies of Rpnn host

 > `Rpnn` (and other classes user-facing methods) support _fluent_ notation